benbenz/katapult/README.md

     ABORTED   = 32 # script has been aborted
     ANY       = 32 + 16 + 8 + 4 + 2 + 1

-class CLoudRunLightProvider(ABC):
+class CloudSendLightProvider(ABC):
-class CloudRunFatProvider(ABC):
+class CloudSendFatProvider(ABC):

     def debug(self,level,*args,**kwargs):

     # start the provider: creates the instances
-    # if reset = True, CloudRun forces a process cleanup as well as more re-uploads
+    # if reset = True, CloudSend forces a process cleanup as well as more re-uploads
     def start(self,reset):

     # assign jobs to instances